 China's exports grow 7.6% in May, beating expectations despite trade tensions

-HONG KONG (AP) — China's exports for May beat analyst expectations despite trade tensions, though imports shrank, according to customs data released Friday.
+HONG KONG (AP) — China’s exports in May grew at their fastest pace in more than a year despite trade tensions, though imports fell short of analyst expectations, according to customs data released Friday.

-The uptick in exports is also partly due to a lower base from the same period last year, when exports declined 7.5%.
+The uptick in exports is also partly due to a lower base in the same period last year, when exports declined 7.5%.

-In comparison, imports grew by 1.5% in April compared to the same period last year while April imports rose by 8.4%.
+In comparison, exports grew by 1.5% in April compared with the same period last year, while April imports rose by 8.4%.

-China's growth in exports come as it faces escalated trade tensions with the U.S. and Europe.
-The U.S. is ramping up tariffs on China-made electric cars while Europe is considering levying similar tariffs.
+The growth in exports comes as China faces escalated trade tensions with the U.S. and Europe.
+The U.S. is ramping up tariffs on Chinese-made electric cars while Europe is considering levying similar tariffs.

 “Foreign tariffs are unlikely to immediately threaten exports; if anything, they may boost exports at the margin as firms speed up shipments to front-run the duties.” said Zichun Huang of Capital Economics in a note.

-Note: This story corrects that exports, not imports, grew by 1.5% in April and clarifies that automobile exports and region percentages are through the first five months of the year.